IBM Cloud Docs

 Keep in mind that even though they can't see you, a public cloud shares networks with other customers.
 True, best-case VRA throughput is determined by available network capacity at a point in time, plus the distance the data must travel.

-These variables aside, VRA is capable of forwarding 80 Gbps of unmodified traffic across multiple interfaces, using the rough formula that every 10 Gbps of throughput requires one full processor core (not including hyperthread).
-Given that current servers max out at 40 Gbps (2 x 10 Gbps public + 2 x 10 Gb private), a server with 8 or more cores should have sufficient compute headroom to handle multiple common VRA features at near best-case network performance
+These variables aside, VRA can forward 80 Gbps of unmodified traffic across multiple interfaces by using the rough formula that every 10 Gbps of throughput requires one full processor core (not including hyperthread).
+Current servers max out at 40 Gbps (2 x 10 Gbps public + 2 x 10 Gb private).
+As a result, a server with 8 or more cores has sufficient compute headroom to handle multiple common VRA features at near best-case network performance

 What do I do if I lose my VRA password?